Half-Cent Local Infrastructure Sales Tax

 News-Journal Town Hall Meetings

-The Daytona Beach News-Journal will host six town hall meetings to acquaint residents with issues surrounding the proposed half-cent sales tax increase that would be used to fund road and water quality projects.
+The Daytona Beach News-Journal hosted six town hall meetings to acquaint residents with issues surrounding the proposed half-cent sales tax increase that would be used to fund road and water quality projects.